Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 So above we have the proportions for each row (the fraction of the total that row accounts for, the (number of individuals in that row)/(total number of individuals)), and the same for each column.
 To get our expected proportion we just multiply these values for a given cell, and then multiply the value by the total number of individuals!

-Bellow is an example value for heavy smokers who exercie fequently.
+Bellow is an example value for heavy smokers who exercise frequently.

 ```r